 Tom has seen the same faces around the Red Circle for years.
 “I’ve known most of the people here their whole life,” he said.

 More than anything, he enjoys watching the kids on the leagues grow.
 “Some have grown up and can out bowl me now!” he said.

 Tom said the youth leagues are particularly important to the community because they offer kids another alternative to school-sponsored programs.
 He’s seen kids open up after joining the league in a way their parents said they didn’t previously.
 “It’s great for the parents too,” he said.
 “They can stay and socialize, or feel safe dropping their kids off at a place where they know most of the people.”

 As I looked around the old alley, it was refreshing to see so many young faces happy to spend their Saturday afternoon there.
 I saw the next generation of Red Circle patrons—the next generation of Parma.
-But Tom said unfortunately youth league numbers have been dwindling.

 Post authored by Kathie Zipp.